codescan-io/sonarlint-intellij-master/README.md

 How to run ITs
 ------------

-    ./gradlew :its:runIdeForUiTests &

-The above will start an IDE instance with the SonarLint plugin.
-Wait for the UI robot server to start, then run the ITs:

     ./gradlew :its:check

-Finally close the IDE.
+The above will start an IDE instance, wait for the UI robot server to start, run the ITs and finally close the IDE.

 To test against a specific version of IntelliJ, the `ijVersion` property can be used, e.g.:

-    ./gradlew :its:runIdeForUiTests  -PijVersion=IC-2019.3 &
+    ./gradlew :its:check -PijVersion=IC-2019.3

-To test against a specific IDE, the `runIdeDirectory` property can be used as such:
+In development mode, it can be handy to separately start the IDE and run the tests, as follows:

-    ./gradlew :its:runIdeForUiTests -PrunIdeDirectory=<IDE_PATH> &
+    ./gradlew :its:runIdeForUiTests
+    ./gradlew :its:test

-Please note that the IDE must be in foreground while tests are executed.
+The `:its:runIdeForUiTests` task is blocking.
+Also please note that the IDE must be in foreground while tests are executed.

 How to develop in IntelliJ
 --------------------------

 Import the project as a Gradle project.

-Note: whenever you change a Gradle setting (for example in `build.gradle.kts`), don't forget to **Refresh all Gradle projects** in the **Gradle** toolbar.
+Note: whenever you change a Gradle setting (for example in `build.gradle`), don't forget to **Refresh all Gradle projects** in the **Gradle** toolbar.

 To run an IntelliJ instance with the plugin installed, execute the Gradle task `runIde` using the command line, or the **Gradle** toolbar in IntelliJ, under `Tasks/intellij`.
 The instance files are stored under `build/idea-sandbox`.

-To run against a specific IDE, the `runIdeDirectory` property can be used as such:

-    ./gradlew :runIde -PrunIdeDirectory=<IDE_PATH>

 Keep in mind that the `clean` task will wipe out the content of `build/idea-sandbox`, so you will need to repeat some setup steps for that instance, such as configuring the JDK.